 - At age 17, developed a proof of concept for a DNA-based digital storage system, where each base (A, C, G, T) represented a pair of bits (00, 01, 10, 11).
 Synthesized multiple oligonucleotides and sequenced them to verify the concept.

 - At age 15, built a cluster computer using Raspberry Pis.
-This was my first exposure to parallel computing.

 - And many more.